DYSLEXIA

 WHAT IS DYSLEXIA?

 There is a tremendous amount of shame, embarrassment and humiliation attached to not being able to read and write fluently.
-It is a picture thinkers worst nightmare to be caught out and exposed in the workforce, school or within the family circle.
+It is a visual thinkers worst nightmare to be caught out and exposed in the workforce, school or within the family circle.

 Why is Dyslexia a Gift?

 They can learn to read, write and study efficiently when they use methods geared to their unique learning style.
+The Davis programs provide this new way forward.
+It is refreshing, fun and works very quickly and efficiently.

 What is Davis Dyslexia Correction?